Maths Curriculum Intent

 - Each child achieves objectives (expected standard) for year group.

-- The flexibility and fluidity to move between different contexts and representations of maths.
+- Children have the flexibility and fluidity to move between different contexts and representations of maths.

-- The chance to develop the ability to recognise relationships and make connections in maths lessons.
+- Children have the chance to develop the ability to recognise relationships and make connections in maths lessons.

 - Mathematical concepts or skills are mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.